12 Days of Giveaways: Diamond Heart ring from True Curated Designs | Curated

 To enter to win, do at least one of the following:

-1. Follow @DailyHiveToronto, @TrueCuratedDesigns and @CaraJourdan on Instagram.
+1. Follow @DailyHiveVancouver, @TrueCuratedDesigns and @CaraJourdan on Instagram.
 Leave a comment below telling us once you have along with your handle.
 (1 entry)

 2. Tweet the following on Twitter: (1 entry)

-- Win a stunning Diamond Heart ring from True Curated Designs and @carajourdan in @DailyHiveTO’s #DH12Days https://bit.ly/3y6NPXI Follow @DailyHiveTO, and RT to enter!
+- Win a stunning Diamond Heart ring from True Curated Designs and @carajourdan in @DailyHiveVan’s #DH12Days https://bit.ly/3DCGqRp Follow @DailyHiveVan, and RT to enter!

 3. Subscribe to Daily Hive’s newsletter: (1 entry)